 The difference between hearing screening and hearing evaluation can sometimes be confusing.
 A Hearing Screening is often done at no charge and can quickly determine whether or not you might have a hearing loss.
 People of any age can be screened for hearing loss.
-Anyone failing a hearing screening should be referred to a certified audiologist or physician that performs hearing assessments for a more comprehensive audiologic (hearing) evaluation.
+Anyone failing a hearing screening should be referred to a regulated audiologist or physician that performs hearing assessments for a more comprehensive audiologic (hearing) evaluation.
 The follow-up evaluation should be conducted as soon as possible after the failed hearing screening and no more than 3 months later.

 Hearing loss increase as a function of age, especially for frequencies of 2000 Hertz (Hz) and above.
 Sounds above 2000Hz are the soft consonant sounds such as /s/ in “sun” and /th/ in “thumb”.
 While more than 30% of people over age 65 have some type of hearing loss, 14% of those between 45 and 64 have hearing loss.
 Furthermore, close to 8 million people between the ages of 18 and 44 have hearing loss.